vasily-kartashov/vasily-kartashov.github.io/_posts/2016-06-10-creating-null-safe-comparators.md

         if (result != 0):
             break

+## Implementing a Generic ComparatorBuilder

-Using the flexibility of Java 8, we can create a generic `ComparatorBuilder` to simplify this task, particularly in regards to null checks:
+Leveraging Java 8's functional interfaces, we can create a `ComparatorBuilder` class to simplify the creation of complex, `null`-safe comparators:

 ```java
 public class ComparatorBuilder<T> {